-->

 Open banking is enabling banks to be more innovative and try a thing that has never been tried before.
 The slow yet steady shift to open banking is underway in Europe, Hong Kong, and Singapore.
 Consumer protection rights, especially PSD2 which was released in January 2018, are the primary reason behind the adoption of Open Banking in Europe.
 After President Joe Biden’s statement, the use of Open Banking is well on its way to the USA as well.
 With a focus on increasing innovation and competition among banks, PSD2 made Open Banking API mandatory for banks operating in the EU.

 The result of this has been a sudden surge in consumer-focused FinTech technologies all revolving around open banking API standards.
-Open Banking APIs like online document verification API, proof of address verification API, and bank account verification APIs can help banks streamline their most tough tasks (complying with KYC and AML regulations).
+Open Banking APIs like document verification API, utility bill verification API, and bank account verification APIs can help banks streamline their toughest tasks (complying with KYC and AML regulations).

 Benefits of Open Banking

 Open Banking isn’t only for benefiting consumers, the shift towards open banking has given birth to dozens of new FinTechs that are focused on building new solutions that can enhance banking operations.
-Open Banking APIs are creating a new ecosystem for small, medium, and large scale businesses that can benefit directly by connecting APIs to financial businesses or using the endless data available to provide personalized services to customers.
+Open Banking APIs are creating a new ecosystem for small, medium, and large-scale businesses that can benefit directly by connecting APIs to financial businesses or using the endless data available to provide personalized services to customers.

-While the whole financial industry can benefit from the use of open banking, banks can make themselves the gatekeepers of the one most essential key in open banking: Data.
+While the whole financial industry can benefit from the use of open banking, banks can make themselves the gatekeepers of the one essential key in open banking: Data.
 Banks can also utilize this new technology to its extent and enhance their customer business relationships by assisting customers in managing their finances better rather than being a medium for financial transactions.

 Additionally, open banking will allow retail and commercial clients to choose from a broader set of products and services rather than settling for the only option available.
-The new connectivity among consumers-banks-third party service providers that open banking will make possible will make things better for clients as data sharing will lead to faster lending, smarter lending, and better credit-worthiness assessments.
+The new connectivity among consumers and third-party service providers that open banking will make possible will make things better for clients as data sharing will lead to faster lending, smarter lending, and better credit-worthiness assessments.

 Regulatory bodies are already working on guidance for Open banking in the USA, and banks will have the choice of whether or not to invest in this new technology to enhance the customer experience and build a better financial industry.